frieser/workmux/README.md

 ### `workmux remove <branch-name>` (alias: `rm`)

-Removes a worktree, tmux window, and branch without merging.
+Removes a worktree, tmux window, and branch without merging (unless you keep the branch).
 Useful for abandoning work or cleaning up experimental branches.

 - `<branch-name>`: Name of the branch to remove.